Emmotes/ic_spoilers/docs/halsin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Protector of the Grove** (Guess)
-> Increase the effect of Archdruid of Emerald Grove by your maximum chance of Call To Action triggering.
+> Increases the effect of Archdruid of Emerald Grove by your maximum chance of Call To Action triggering.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>